For us to continue living the way we do, how much do we need to depend on our international relations?

 Even if you are exempt from IPPT, you will find no lack of quality-of-life improvements consistently being doled out by the government either:

 For instance, did you know that so long you are an NSman, you are eligible for yearly tax relief of S$1,500, which doubles if you participate in an NS activity that year?
-Which basically translates to a tax discount of up to a thousand and a half dollars every year for
+Which basically translates to a tax relief of up to a thousand and a half dollars every year for

 doing nothing being operationally ready, and more if you actually did something.
 Of course, the amount of relief you get will be dependent on your financial situation and your income.